Napa County, Northern California

 Maximum Lake Elevation: 440 feet

-Average Air Temperatures
+Average High Air Temperatures

 spring: 75 degrees